-But if you think you’re spending too much on a credit card, or are already in debt management, how can you avoid getting into further debt?
+If you think you’re spending too much on a credit card, or are already in debt management, how can you avoid getting into further debt?

 Use a debit card

 With so many things being cheaper online it can be important to have a card that you can use for internet purchases.
-It is easier to keep track of your spending with a debit card than a credit card as the money comes straight out of your bank account.
+It’s easier to keep track of your spending with a debit card than a credit card as the money comes straight out of your bank account.
 There’s also less temptation to spend more than you can afford.

 Use a pre-payment card

-Spending on a debit card does involve having a good knowledge of what money you have left to spend in your account; otherwise you could end up with hefty bank charges.
+It’s important to have a good knowledge of what money you have left to spend in your account; otherwise you could end up with hefty bank charges.
 If you wanted an even easier-to-manage card you could take out a pre-payment credit card.